 9) Peace before the games

-The ancient Olympics were essentially a series of athletic games that were held in honour of Zeus.
+The ancient Olympics is essentially a series of athletic games honouring Zeus.
 Due to its religious significance, the Ancient Greeks decreed that no wars would be permitted before the games.
-Initially, the ceasefire was declared for one month but over time it was extended to three months.
+Initially, they declared a ceasefire for one month but subsequently extended it to 3 months.

 10) The significance of red lipstick